 - Assessment of qualifications and competences required in the Board of Directors

-- Evaluation of the composition, competences and performance of the Board of Directors and the Executive Management
+- Evaluation of the performance of the Executive Management

-- Evaluation of the Board of Directors and assessment of results hereof.
+- Evaluation of the Board of Directors’ self-evaluation and assessment of results hereof

 Søren Ørjan Jensen, State-Authorized Public Accountant